neovim/neovim/MAINTAIN.md

 Third-party dependencies
 ------------------------

+For some dependencies we maintain temporary "forks", which are simply private branches with a few extra patches, while we wait for the upstream project to merge the patches.
+This is done instead of maintaining the patches as (fragile) CMake `PATCH_COMMAND` steps.

 These "bundled" dependencies can be updated by bumping their versions in `cmake.deps/deps.txt`.
 Some can be auto-bumped by `scripts/bump_deps.lua`.